-- (1) "Down" means the soft undercoating of waterfowl consisting of the light fluffy filaments grown from one quill point but without any quill shaft.
-This term shall be combined with the name of the water fowl from which obtained, together with the color of the down, e.g. "white goose down," "grey duck down," etc. - (2) "Down fiber" means the barbs of down plumes separated from the quill points and such term shall be combined with the kind and color of the water fowl from which obtained. - (3) "Feathers" means the appendages growing out of the skin of birds.
+- (1) "Down" means the soft undercoating of waterfowl consisting of the light fluffy filaments grown from one quill point[but without any quill shaft].
+[This term] Tags using the terms "down" or "feather," or any variation thereof shall be combined with the name of the [water fowl] waterfowl or bird from which the down or feather were obtained, together with the color of the down or bird from which the feather was obtained[, e.g. "white goose down," "grey duck down," etc]. - (2) "Down fiber" means the barbs of down plumes separated from the quill points and such term shall be combined with the kind and color of the water fowl from which obtained. - (3) "Feathers" means the appendages growing out of the skin of birds.
 This term shall be combined with the name and color of the bird from which obtained. - (4) "Feather fiber" means the barbs of feathers separated by any process from the quills, but free from quills.
 The name and color of the bird from which it is obtained shall be combined with this term. - (5) "Stripped feathers" means the feather barbs stripped from the main stem or quill but not to the extent of separating the barbs into feather fiber.
-The term "stripped feathers" shall also be combined with the name and color of the bird from which obtained. - (6) "Crushed feather" means feathers which have been processed through a so-called curling machine that has changed the original form of the feather, but has not removed the quill.
+The term "stripped feathers" shall also be combined with the name and color of the bird from which obtained. - (6) "Crushed feather" means feathers which have been processed through a [so-called curling] crushing machine that has changed the original form of the feather, but has not removed the quill.
 This term shall also be combined with the name and color of the bird from which obtained and the percentage of each kind of crushed feathers shall be given, in the order of predominance, if the crushed feathers are part of a mixture. - (7) "Chopped feathers" means feathers which have been processed through a chopping machine which has cut the feathers into small pieces.
 The name and color of the bird from which they are obtained shall be combined with this term.
-If part of a mixture, such chopped feathers shall be indicated in the order or predominance and percentages stated. - (8) "Broken feathers" shall be so described, together with the name and color of bird from which obtained and the percentage, if the amount of broken feathers exceeds ten per cent of the feather content. - (9) The term "quill" means the main shaft or axis of a feather. - (10) The term "quill feather" means a wing feather or tail feather and shall be combined with the name and color of the bird from which obtained.
+If chopped feathers are part of a mixture, such chopped feathers shall be indicated in the order or predominance and percentages stated.

-(11) Feather mixtures shall be designated by name, color, character and percentage of each kind present in the mixture or the entire mixture shall be designated by the name of the lowest grade material used together with the color of the mixture.
-The grades of material in descending order are as follows: Goose down, duck down, goose feathers, duck feathers, turkey feathers, chicken feathers.
+- [(8) "Broken feathers" shall be so described, together with the name and color of bird from which obtained and the percentage, if the amount of broken feathers exceeds ten per cent of the feather content. - (9) The term "quill" means the main shaft or axis of a feather. - (10) The term "quill feather" means a wing feather or tail feather and shall be combined with the name and color of the bird from which obtained. - (11)](8) Feather mixtures shall be designated by name, color, character and percentage of each kind present in the mixture or the entire mixture shall be designated by the name of the lowest grade material used together with the color of the mixture.
+The grades of material in descending order are as follows: Goose down, duck down, goose feathers, duck feathers, turkey feathers, and chicken feathers.